Christopher Morel Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.86).
+- The Nationals have a 4.86 team ERA that ranks 27th across all league pitching staffs.

-- The Nationals give up the third-most home runs in baseball (131 total, 1.4 per game).
+- Nationals pitchers combine to surrender 133 total home runs at a rate of 1.4 per game (third-most in the league).

 © 2023 Data Skrive.
 All rights reserved.